C4AI/blab-qa-viz/README.md

 This dataset is composed of 400 questions created by specialists about the blue amazon from wikipedia articles and the book "Coastal fisheries of Latin America and the Caribbean".

-For the creation of the questions, a bot was built which is found on github:

 The file is Blue_Amazon_QA_dataset.csv and can be read using the pandas library:

 ```